-Matthew 28:1-15 English Standard Version April 21, 2019
+Matthew 28:1-15 King James Version April 21, 2019

 The International Bible Lesson (Uniform Sunday School Lessons Series) for Sunday, April 21, 2019, is from Matthew 28:1-15.
 Questions for Discussion and Thinking Further follow the verse-by-verse International Bible Lesson Commentary.
 Study Hints for Discussion and Thinking Further will help with class preparation and in conducting class discussion: these hints are available on the International Bible Lessons Commentary website along with the International Bible Lesson that you may want to read to your class as part of your Bible study.
 You can discuss each week's commentary and lesson at the International Bible Lesson Forum.

-(Matthew 28:1) Now after the Sabbath, toward the dawn of the first day of the week, Mary Magdalene and the other Mary went to see the tomb.
+(Matthew 28:1) In the end of the sabbath, as it began to dawn toward the first day of the week, came Mary Magdalene and the other Mary to see the sepulchre.

 After the Sabbath, on Sunday morning, Jesus rose from the dead.
 This fact led to the disciples and early Christians meeting together weekly on Sunday, "the first day of the week" (see Mark 16:9; Acts 20:7; 1 Corinthians 16:2).
-Each Sunday in early Christian worship, believers broke bread (perhaps meaning they celebrated the Lord's Supper), perhaps received a collection of money or other gifts (for the widows, orphans, the poor, and to support apostles and missionaries), heard the scriptures read (probably including the Old Testament, gospel portions, and letters from the apostles), and taught or discussed the scriptures.
+Each Sunday in early Christian worship, believers broke bread

+(perhaps meaning they celebrated the Lord's Supper), perhaps received a collection of money or other gifts (for the widows, orphans, the poor, and to support apostles and missionaries), heard the scriptures read (probably including the Old Testament, gospel portions, and letters from the apostles), and taught or discussed the scriptures.
 Early in the morning, the women went to care for the entombed body of Jesus.
 They did not expect to see Him raised from the dead.
 The "other Mary" was probably the mother of James and John.
 If the "other Mary" were Jesus' mother, Matthew most likely would have identified her as Jesus' mother, who would be grieving.

-(Matthew 28:2) And behold, there was a great earthquake, for an angel of the Lord descended from heaven and came and rolled back the stone and sat on it.
+(Matthew 28:2) And, behold, there was a great earthquake: for the angel of the Lord descended from heaven, and came and rolled back the stone from the door, and sat upon it.

 The earthquake was explained by the coming of the angel to roll away the stone door in front of the tomb (a cave cut from rock) for the women to enter.
 The angel then sat on the stone, remaining at the tomb entrance.
 The angel did not come to let Jesus out of the tomb (as Jesus had the stone rolled away for Lazarus to come out of the tomb alive when He called Lazarus to come out).
 The women found the tomb empty.
 They did not see Jesus walk out of the tomb when the angel rolled away the stone.
-Jesus had passed through the solid stone; just as He would later pass through walls or a closed door to appear to His disciples who were fearfully hiding in a locked room (see John 20:19).
+Jesus had passed through the solid stone; just as He would later pass through walls or a closed door to appear to His disciples who were fearfully hiding in a locked room (see John

-(Matthew 28:3) His appearance was like lightning, and his clothing white as snow.
+(Matthew 28:3) His countenance was like lightning, and his raiment white as snow: